Decoding the Critique Mechanism in Large Reasoning Models: Uncovering Hidden Self-Correction

 \subsection{LRMs Hiddenly Recover in the Final Answer}

-We evaluate the error-recovery performance of four open-source models -- DeepSeek-R1 (8B, 14B, 32B) and Qwen3 (4B), on GSM8K-Error and MATH500-Error.
-Details of these models are provided in Section \ref{sec:experimental_details}.
-Figure \ref{fig:main_observation} outlines the proportions of model performance outcomes across various LRMs, categorized by the correctness between their internal reasoning processes (``Thinking'') and final output (``Answer'') for intervened datasets.
+We evaluate four open-source LRMs --- DeepSeek-R1 (8B, 14B, 32B) and Qwen3 (4B) --- on GSM8K-Error and MATH500-Error (details in Section \ref{sec:experimental_details}).
+Figure~\ref{fig:main_observation} shows outcome distributions by the correctness of the internal reasoning (``Thinking'') and final output (``Answer'') on the intervened datasets.

-Surprisingly, beyond the dominant cases whose reasoning and final answers align (i.e., either both are correct or both are incorrect), we observe a significant fraction of cases where the model's visible reasoning remains corrupted, yet the final answer is correct.
-We hypothesize that in these cases, LRMs implicitly correct the injected mistake without verbalizing in the CoT.
+Surprisingly, beyond the dominant cases where reasoning and final answers align (i.e., both correct or both incorrect), we observe a significant fraction where the model's visible reasoning $c$ remains corrupted yet the final answer $a$ is correct.
+We hypothesize that in these cases, \textit{ LRMs implicitly correct the injected mistake without verbalizing it in the CoT}.
+We call this behavior \textit{hidden self-correction}.

-Specifically, on GSM8K-Error, R1 models consistently exhibit a hidden self-correction ability.
-In $50\%$ to $70\%$ of cases, they produce correct final answers, yet the injected errors remain intact in their reasoning trace.
-This \textit{implicit recovery} persists across model scales and on the more challenging MATH500-Error ($41–58\%$), while explicit corrections remain rare ($<6\%$).
+Specifically, on GSM8K-Error, R1 models consistently exhibit hidden self-correction: in $55\%--78\%$ of cases, they produce correct final answers while injected errors remain intact in the reasoning trace; explicit corrections, by contrast, remain rare ($<6\%$).
+This \textit{implicit recovery} persists across model scales and extends to the more challenging MATH500-Error ($41\%$--$59\%$).

-Unlike R1 models, the Qwen3-4B model demonstrates powerful explicit backtracking, recovering from the injected error in $37\%–41\%$ of GSM8K-Error cases and $78\%$ of MATH500-Error cases.
-However, there are still a moderate number of samples, $19\%–25\%$ on GSM8K-Error and $6\%–8\%$ on MATH500-Error, where Qwen3 models return the correct final answer without correcting the mistake in CoTs.
+Unlike R1 models, Qwen3-4B demonstrates powerful explicit backtracking, recovering from injected errors in $42.7\%$ of GSM8K-Error cases and $81.9\%$ of MATH500-Error cases.
+However, a moderate fraction of samples --- $20.1\%$ on GSM8K-Error and $10.8\%$ on MATH500-Error --- still show correct final answers without CoT corrections.
 This suggests that the hidden self-correction mechanism exists consistently across different model families.

+Beyond our hypothesis that the model internally identifies and corrects the injected error, two alternative explanations remain:

+To test memorization, we construct a non-public synthetic GSM8K-style dataset and apply the same pipeline from Section~\ref{sec:intervention_framework}; recovery persists (Appendix~\ref{app:memorization}, Table~\ref{tab:memorization_synthetic}).
+For the second case, we consider two settings: (1) masking the question so the model must rely only on the corrupted CoT, and (2) requiring the final answer to begin with ``Based on my thinking above'' to encourage reliance on the trace.
+The $\times$ Think / $\checkmark$ Answer pattern persists in both cases (Appendix~\ref{app:error_injected_variants}, Figures~\ref{fig:variant_qmask}--\ref{fig:variant_ansprefix}, Table~\ref{tab:error_injected_variants_app}).

+Overall, these results confirm that the phenomenon reflects a hidden self-correction mechanism, not an artifact of memorization or trace-bypassing.